Eduroam: Governance

-GÉANT has established a lightweight global governance structure.
-Recognising the large variety in the organisation and funding of research and education (networking) in different countries and regions, rules imposed on the operations of eduroam are limited to technical and administrative requirements that are necessary to ensure the smooth and secure operations of eduroam worldwide.
-Moreover, the eduroam operators have the leading role in creating and maintaining the rules of the global eduroam governance.
+GÉANT has established a global governance structure.
+Due to variations in the organization and funding of research and education networking across countries and regions, rules imposed on the operations of eduroam are limited to technical and administrative requirements for the operation of eduroam worldwide. eduroam operators establish and maintain the rules of the global eduroam governance.

 The Global eduroam Governance Committee (GeGC) has the central role in the global eduroam governance structure.
 While its structure has evolved over time, it presently has three representatives from each of five regions — mirroring those used by the Regional Internet registries — serving a two-year term.
 In addition, GÉANT may appoint one or more experts as non-voting members of the GeGC.

 Geographical deployment

-eduroam is available at selected locations in countries with a National Roaming Operator that has signed the eduroam Compliance Statement.
-Those sixty-seven countries are listed below.
+eduroam is available at over 40,000 locations in over 100 countries with a National Roaming Operator that has signed the eduroam Compliance Statement.
 In addition, there may be pilot deployments in countries that are in the process of joining eduroam.